KyleM157/jettywatch/index.markdown

 | 10:15  | L      |          0.77 |
 | 16:13  | H      |          4.7  |
 | 22:39  | L      |          0.2  |

-Currently, models are suggesting that all of the swell will be gone by the weekend.
-Too far out to say, but I'd expect this to change given the swell breakdown I'm seeing.

 ---